theSanguss/UNO.py/README.md

 Most inputs are self-explanatory, and those that aren't are specified and detailed in-game.

-## Is this just another boring CLI?
+## Is this just another boring CLI game?

 Thankfully not.
 For this projects makes extensive use of the wonderful [Rich library](https://github.com/Textualize/rich/).